Lalitha Rajapakse: Early life and education

 Born Louis Alexander Rajapakse at Herambe Walauwwa in the southern coastal town of Balapitiya, Rajapakse received his primary and secondary education in Ananda College, and Saint Joseph's College, Colombo.
 He joined the first batch of students to enter the University College, Colombo, where he was the first cricket captain and won the Obeysekara gold medal in athletics in 1922.
-He graduated in 1922 with a BA degree from the University of London External Programme and proceed to London where he attended University of London.
+He graduated in 1922 with a BA degree from the University of London External Programme and proceeded to London where he attended University of London.
 He obtained a Bachelor of Laws in 1924, became a barrister having called to the bar in 1924 from the Lincoln's Inn.
-In 1925, he achieve the feat of youngest person at the time to receive Doctor of Laws (LLD) in the world.
+In 1925, he achieved the feat of youngest person at the time to receive Doctor of Laws (LLD) in the world.

 Legal career

 On his return to Ceylon 1925, Rajapakse began his legal practice as an advocate in the Unofficial Bar, mainly in civil law in apex courts.
 He served as a lecturer and examiner at the Ceylon Law College and was a member of the Council of Legal Education.
 In 1944, he took silk as a King's Counsel and was appointed Commissioner of Assize in 1946, an appointment he relinquished quickly and returned to his lucrative legal practice.